-Calgary's population began to increase quickly through 1914 when settlers the world over came to take advantage of the offer for free "homestead" land, and thus ranching and agriculture became an important part of the economy for many years.
+Calgary's population began to increase quickly through 1914 when settlers the world over came to take advantage of the offer for free "homestead" land and thus ranching, and agriculture became an essential part of the economy for many years.

-While oil was discovered in Alberta at the beginning of the 20th century, it did not become important until large reserves were discovered in 1947, which then put Calgary at the center of an oil boom, which sent the population from 272,000 in 1971 to 675,000 in 1989.
-The city has since diversified its economy and its population has continued to grow.
+While oil was discovered in Alberta at the beginning of the 20th century, it did not become significant until vast reserves were discovered in 1947, which then put Calgary at the center of an oil boom, which sent the population from 272,000 in 1971 to 675,000 in 1989.
+The city has since diversified its economy, and its population has continued to grow.

 Calgary Population Growth

 Calgary had a population of 1,149,552 at the 2013 municipal census, a 2.6% increase over the 2012 population of 1.12 million.
 The Calgary CMA, meanwhile, has grown almost 13% in five years, the highest of any CMAs in the state.
 Just last year, Calgary's population hit the milestone of 1.15 million, adding nearly 30,000 people in a year.
-The main source of the growth is international migration at 42%.
-Much of the growth in the region has been in the outskirts of Calgary, including communities like Aspen Woods, Copperfield, Skyview Ranch and Cranston.
+The primary source of the growth is international migration at 42%.
+Much of the increase in the region has been in the outskirts of Calgary, including communities like Aspen Woods, Copperfield, Skyview Ranch, and Cranston.